-Welcome to this week’s Urban Survival Newsletter, sponsored by Jeff Anderson’s course on surviving home invasions, “Home Defense Tactics.”
-In it, Jeff talks about how to avoid being targeted, psychological strategies and tactics based on who your attackers are, hiding weapons, and improvised weapons.
+Welcome to this week’s Urban Survival Newsletter, sponsored by Jeff Anderson’s course on Extreme Survival Weapons In it, Jeff talks about how to improve purpose built weapons that you already have, alternative weapons that are likely to escape confiscation, building your own weapons, and improvised weapons.
 With that in mind, I wanted to write about improvised weapons in general and one of my favorites in particular.

 Improvised weapons have been used since the beginning of time.

 Sticks, stones, sand, and dirt have been used to win fights ever since Cain and Able learned how to fight.

 And, as any prison guard knows, just about anything can be used as a weapon by a creative person.
 Combs, tooth brushes, socks, and virtually any piece of metal.